nabeelomer/BingWallpapers/README.md

 Fetches and applies the image of the day from Bing as the wallpaper.
 Works only on Ubuntu.

 # Building
+You need the [Haskell Stack](http://www.haskellstack.org/) tool to build BingWalpapers.
+Install Stack and run:
 ```zsh
 stack build
 ```